ljp-projects/ljp-projects/README.md

 * TypeScript
 * Nim
 * Rust

-I have also made a programming language too!
-It is called TeaScript, and is located [here](https://github.com/ljp-projects/TeaScript).
-I wrote it in Kotlin, but previously it was in TypeScript.
+* [Mosaic](https://github.com/ljp-projects/mosaic) (A language I created)

-I have been programming for about 1 year, and started with JavaScript.
+I have been programming for about 2 years, and started with JavaScript.